Gutierrez-lab/oviIN-inputs/README.md

 [pooled_similarity.ipynb](pooled_similarity.ipynb) - contains the process for creating the pooled similarity figures as well as the supplemental figures for this analysis.

-[skeleton_visual_manuscirpt.ipynb](skeleton_visual_manuscirpt.ipynb) - process skeleton and modularity data to produce skeleton figures of top 100 neuron inputs to the oviIN_R.
-Requires auth token from neuprint and background image found in figures folder.

 ## Folders:
 [figures](figures/) - holds all figure files created by analysis files and used in the manuscript.